momustafam/Case-Study-Projects/README.md

 <h1 align=center> Portfolio Projects Repository </h1>

-Welcome to the Portfolio Projects Repository!
+Welcome to my Portfolio Projects Repository!
 This repository contains the source code and related files for my projects in:
 1. Data Science
    - Automatidata
    - Cyclistic